rehierl/node-tree-outliner/3-basic-design/3-0-0-design-1.md

 If a sectioning node does not belong to the section it declares, then sectioning nodes need to have a purpose with regards to presequent sections.
-For the moment, that purpose can be understood to establish a relationship between presequent sections and the corresponding sectioning node. **TODO**
+For the moment, that purpose can be understood to establish a relationship between presequent sections and the corresponding sectioning node.

 **CLARIFICATION**
-A sectioning node can only be associated with presequent sections.
+A sectioning node can only be associated with one or more presequent sections.

 Note that this is a mere consequence of the above statement that a sectioning node does not belong to its own section.

 **CLARIFICATION**
-"outline" **TODO**
+define "outline" - or some other word for the structure of sections **TODO**

 **CLARIFICATION**
 With regards to the process of creating an outline, the sectioning nodes of